SapnaMuthu/-GVSU-CIS641-Dazzling-Dynamites/docs/software_requirements_specification_final.md

         The document should serve as the cornerstone for successful, well-managed project completion as well as a reliable source of information in the future.
-        The purpose of this system is to present the food recipes that the user is looking for and allow the user to Wishlist a food recipe based on their interest.
+        The purpose of this system is to present the food recipes that the user is looking for and allow the user to Wishlist a food recipe based on their interests.

 # Software Requirements: